-As we bring this month's resume focus to a close, we reflect on our best tips for resume writing success.
+As we bring this month's resume focus to a close, we reflect on our best tips for writing a successful resume.

 Tip 1: There are no hard and fast rules on resume length.